 shall wait until a non-AP STA has initiated to it.

 To begin the PKEX protocol a STA shall first generate a random nonce whose length is equal to the size of the digest of the hash algorithm used by PKEX, as defined in 12.7.12.3 (PKEX messages).
-It shall then encrypt its public key, P, using PWE in the technique defined in 12.7.12.1 (General) to produce an encrypted public key, C: C=elem-op(P, PWE).
+It shall then encrypt its public key, P, using Q in the technique defined in 12.7.12.1 (General) to produce an encrypted public key, C: C=elem-op(P, Q).

 Next, the PKEX Key Commit Message shall be generated in the format of Table 9-365a (PKEX Key Commit frame Action field format) in 9.6.16.7.2 (Public Key Exchange Key Commit frame details):